Natural Gas Rates

 This notice is to provide members and contractors who work on natural gas piping, equipment, and appliances with additional safety information on natural gas and the potential for odor fade.

-The Energy Cooperative odorizes the natural gas that is delivered to you.
+We odorize the natural gas that is delivered to you.
 Even though a distinctive odor (smells like rotten eggs) is added to natural gas to assist in the detection of leaks, you should not rely solely on your sense of smell to determine if a gas leak exists or if natural gas is present.
 You may not be able to detect the odorant because of a weakened sense of smell or because the odorant is masked by other odors.
 Rare conditions, such as odor fade (loss of odorant), could occur, which may cause the odor to diminish so that it is not detectable.
-Read more about the loss of odorant and the steps you can take.

 Whether you are installing a mailbox, planting a tree, building a deck, or planning a project around your home, call the Ohio Utility Protection Service (OUPS) before you start to dig at 811 or (800) 362-2764.

 You can’t know if underground lines are below.
 Often, people do not call first because of unwanted delays or costs, and they assume their digging won't affect anything.
 This assumption is life-threatening and, if you hit an underground utility, you may have to pay for damages and repairs that may cost thousands of dollars.